Bhakti73/Bhakti73/README.md

-# 💫 About Me:
+# 💫 Hey there!
+I am Bhakti :)
-Hey there!
-I am Bhakti | an aspiring Engineer |<br><br>• Passionate about learning new technologies and building real-world projects<br>• Currently exploring programming, problem-solving, and core computer science concepts<br>• Focused on growing my skills step by step and creating impactful solutions<br>• Always curious, always learning, and striving to improve every day<br><br>Turning ideas into reality, one line of code at a time.<br>
+An aspiring Engineer |<br><br>• Passionate about learning new technologies and building real-world projects<br>• Currently exploring programming, problem-solving, and core computer science concepts<br>• Focused on growing my skills step by step and creating impactful solutions<br>• Always curious, always learning, and striving to improve every day<br><br>Turning ideas into reality, one line of code at a time.<br>

 ## 🌐 Socials: